-Have you recently received a valsartan recall letter from Humana?
+Have you recently received a valsartan recall letter?
 If so, you aren’t alone.
 On July 13, 2018, the United States Food and Drug Administration (FDA) issued it’s largest ever class 1 recall due to the generic blood pressure medication valsartan being contaminated with the impurity N-Nitrosodimethylamine (NDMA).
 A well known side effect of NDMA is cancer formation.
 1 in 3 Americans suffer from hypertension, with valsartan being one of the primary drugs utilized to treat hypertension.
 As a result, approximately 2 million Americans have received recall letters from Humana regarding the FDA’s urgent recall of contaminated valsartan.
 Time will tell how many experience the unfortunate side effects of contaminated valsartan.

 Recently, batches of losartan and irbesartan have also tested positive for carcinogenic impurities.
 Losartan, irbesartan, and valsartan are in the same class of blood pressure medications (ARBs).
 The full extent of the valsartan contamination and how many other ARBs contain carcinogenic impurities is still unknown.
 The numerous regulatory investigations continue to uncover more carcinogenic impurities as legal actions mount.
 Several lawsuits alleging cancer development due to valsartan impurities have now been filed across the United States, along with numerous class action claims.
 On October 22, 2018, a motion was filed to consolidate all federal valsartan impurity lawsuits into the District of New Jersey in front of Judge Freda L. Wolfson.
 The Judicial Panel on Multidistrict Litigation (JPML) heard arguments to consolidate all claims on January 31, 2018, in Miami, Florida.
 On February 14, 2019, the JPML decided to consolidate all valsartan cases in the District of New Jersey in front of Judge Robert B. Kugler.
 The valsartan litigation is now known as MDL 2875 – In Re: Valsartan N-Nitrosodimethylamine (NDMA) Contamination Products Liability Litigation.
 Make sure to bookmark this page to stay up to date as the valsartan investigation continues and the litigation takes form to hold those accountable for this catastrophe responsible.

 Valsartan Side Effects